-Any new appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
-The Corporation has a Search Committee, consisting of four members of the Corporation, which is responsible for the selection and nomination of any new member for the Corporation's consideration.
+Any new member appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
+The Corporation has a Search and Governance Committee, consisting of up to five members of the Corporation, which is responsible for the selection and nomination of any new member for the Corporation's consideration.
 The Corporation is responsible for ensuring that appropriate training is provided as required.